Skip to main content

 Dr. Srinivasa Gandu

-Srinivasa is a Ph.D. student in the Molecular Biosciences (Cell and Developmental Biology track) Graduate Program.
+Srinivasa was a Ph.D. student in the Molecular Biosciences (Cell and Developmental Biology track) Graduate Program.
 He earned a B.S. in Pharmaceutical Sciences from Jawaharlal Nehru Technological University, India and an M.S. in Pharmacology/ Toxicology from Long Island University.
 Prior to enrolling in the Ph.D. program, Srinivasa was a Research Technician in the Chiosis laboratory at Memorial Sloan Kettering Cancer Center.
-Srinivasa is a recipient of a Molecular Biosciences Excellence Award and Excellence Fellowship and subsequently was awarded a New Jersey Commission on Brain Injury Research Predoctoral Fellowship.
+Srinivasa was a recipient of a Molecular Biosciences Excellence Award and Excellence Fellowship and subsequently was awarded a New Jersey Commission on Brain Injury Research Predoctoral Fellowship.
 His thesis project focuses on understanding the proteasome-mediated degradation pathway in neurons and how this pathway is influenced by cypin (cytosolic PSD-95 interactor).
+Srinivasa is continuing his work in the Firestein Lab and has been awarded a New Jersey Commission on Brain Injury Research Postdoctoral Fellowship

 Ph.D.
 Students